-At the 2023 Annual Meeting of Stockholders, our stockholders voted approximately 93.2% in favor of our say-on-pay proposal, demonstrating their concurrence that our programs reflect our strong pay-for-performance philosophy.
-We continuously review our executive compensation program in recognition of investor feedback and adjust, as appropriate, the compensation of our executives in light of their performance, our business results, our financial condition and the competitive market for the role.
+At the 2024 Annual Meeting of Stockholders, our stockholders voted approximately 94.1% in favor of our say-on-pay proposal, demonstrating their concurrence that our programs reflect our strong pay-for-performance philosophy.
+We continuously review our executive compensation programs in recognition of investor feedback and adjust, as appropriate, the compensation of our executives in light of their performance, our business results, our financial condition and the competitive market for the role.

-of stockholders voted in favor of 2023 say-on-pay proposal
+94.1% of stockholders voted in favor of 2024 say-on-pay proposal

-We strongly encourage investor feedback and will continue to review and make changes to our executive compensation program in recognition of investor interests, evolving trends and best practices.
+We strongly encourage investor feedback and will continue to review and make changes to our executive compensation programs in recognition of investor interests, evolving trends and best practices.

-In particular, the O&CC, with input from our independent compensation consultant, CAP, considered the 2023 say-on-pay vote result and current market practices as it evaluated our executive compensation program.
-During the past year, we actively reached out to many of our largest investors to advise them of recent compensation and governance actions we have taken and to listen to any concerns.
+In particular, the O&CC, with input from our independent compensation consultant, CAP, considered the 2024 say-on-pay vote result and current market practices as it evaluated our executive compensation programs.
+During the past year, we actively reached out to many of our largest investors to advise them of recent compensation and governance actions we have taken and listen to any concerns.
 We always welcome stockholders' comments and suggestions and continue to consider the outcome of the say-on-pay vote on our program design.